-How soon can I return to my regular activities?
+How soon can I return to regular activities?

 When can I go back to work?

-The amount of time you are off from work will depend on the condition of your heart and how strenuous or stressful your work is.
+The amount of time you are off from work varies.
+It depends on your heart health and how active and stressful your job is.
 You may have to make some changes in how you do your job.
-If your job is too hard on your heart, you may have to change jobs, at least for a short time.
+Or if work is too hard on your heart, you might have to switch jobs, at least for a short time.